dmerejkowsky/kata-fastapi-heax/README.md

 }
 ```

+What has been implemented:

-Note that the server will prevent you from booking a seat that is already reserved with another booking reference, by returning a 409 conflict status.
+The server will prevent you from booking a seat that is already reserved with another booking reference, by returning a 409 conflict status.
 It is however OK to try and book the same seat with twice with the same booking reference.

+## Your task

+You have implement a new business rule : it should be forbidden to book seats in different coaches.

+Booking ["1A" , "2A"] in coach "A" is OK, but trying to book ["1A", "1B"] with the same booking reference
+should return an error.

+To do that, introduce an hexagonal architecture, so that business rules are easier to write and test, and
+only *then* add the new business rule.